-We are working hard and having fun with PLVS to finalize our outcoming paper:
+I am working hard during my free time and having fun with PLVS to finalize the outcoming paper:

 PLVS(*) is a real-time system which leverages sparse RGB-D and Stereo SLAM, volumetric mapping and 3D unsupervised incremental segmentation.
 PLVS stands for Points, Lines, Volumetric mapping and Segmentation.
 The system can run entirely on CPU or can profit by available GPU computational resources for some specific tasks.
 The underlying SLAM module is sparse and keyframe-based.
 It relies on the extraction and tracking of keypoints and keylines.
 Different volumetric mapping methods are supported and integrated in PLVS.
 A novel “reprojection” error is proposed for bundle-adjusting line segments.
 This error allows to better stabilize the position estimates of the mapped line segment endpoints and improves SLAM performances.
 An incremental segmentation method is implemented and integrated in the PLVS framework.

 (*) You can pronounce it /plʌs/ (in Latin it would be read as “PLUS”, ‘U’ and ‘V’ were allographs).

 PLVS is a work in progress.
 You can find videos and more details on this page.